Welcome to the relaxed and down to earth Etosha Safari Camp.

 Etosha Safari Camp: Our full report

-Etosha Safari Camp has 50 fairly simple chalets, each with its own shaded veranda, furnished with a couple of deck chairs and a table.
+Etosha Safari Camp has 50 fairly simple brick chalets, this includes fives family rooms and 4 triple rooms.
+Each chalet with its own shaded concrete veranda and tin roof.
+Each chalet is furnished with a couple of deck chairs and a table.
 The chalets are comfortable, with paintings of animals on the polished stone floors, cheerful bedspreads and colourful artwork on the walls.
 Each has twin/double beds, a mosquito net, a safe, air conditioning and plug sockets for charging electricals.
 The en-suite bathroom has a sink and mirror, toilet, and funky shower with an elephant painted on the wall.

 The real highlight of Etosha Safari Camp is its fun, eccentric and colourful main area.
 Bringing the spirit of a township to life, it feels like every inch of wall space is covered by a quirky relic – from bicycles to gas lamps, and street signs to watering cans!
 Buffet meals are served here, and the bar is in the style of a traditional shebeen, complete with empty bottles, a serving window and a pool table.

 Central to Etosha Safari Camp is a courtyard and campfire area laid out with funky furniture, such as chairs made from baths and reused car tyres.
 There's live music here almost every night and it's a sociable place to spend your evenings.

 Activities at Etosha Safari Camp are focused on game viewing in Etosha National Park.
-For travellers with a hire car it’s easy to drive yourself into the park, but you can instead take a guided drive from the camp – morning, afternoon and full-day drives are offered here.
-It’s advisable to book guided activities early, though, as the game-drive vehicles are shared with its sister property, Etosha Safari Lodge, so can get fully booked in high season.
+For travellers with a hire car it's easy to drive yourself into the park, if you prefer if you can instead take a guided drive from the camp – morning, afternoon and full-day drives are offered here.
+It's advisable to book guided activities early, though, as the game-drive vehicles are shared with its sister property, Etosha Safari Lodge, so can get fully booked in high season.

 Our viewEtosha Safari Camp is a great base from which to explore Etosha National Park.
 It's a friendly, funky lodge with plenty of character, offering a relatively simple, good-value and comfortable stay very close to Etosha's Andersson Gate.

 Ideal length of stay: Two to three nights